seclab-fudan/FirmRec/README.md

 2. Target firmware images at `inout/firmware/images`
 3. Task list specified by `inout/experiment.json`

+You can also apply FirmRec to your own datasets by structure your dataset in inout directory.
+Please refer to [INPUT.md](INPUT.md) for more details.

 To use LLM for input entry searching during vulnerability detection, it is required to configure `llm_key`, `llm_url`, and `llm_model` fields in `config.yaml`.

 After input preparation, you can run FirmRec with previously built docker image with the following steps:

 1. Spawn a docker shell by executing `make start` under project root directory.
 2. Execute `python -m firmrec.pipeline all` in the docker shell.
 This command will automatically finish all FirmRec steps and show vulnerability detection results.
 More details of `firmrec.pipeline` are presented in [firmrec/pipeline/README.md](firmrec/pipeline/README.md).

 ## Dataset